 Levies added over and above current royalties and taxes need to be holistically considered and understood in terms of costs, outcomes and competitiveness against other jurisdictions in which Canada’s natural resources compete.

-We support policy and regulations that promote transparency and advocate for rules that are consistently applied and respect agreements with First Nations.
+We support policy and regulations that promote transparency and advocate for rules that are consistently applied and respect agreements with Indigenous Peoples.

 Cumulative impact of policy changes

-We continually study expected cost increases resulting from existing and proposed policy changes.
-The study findings are used to inform our approach to the energy systems dialogue.
-They help us reflect on opportunities holistically and provide context for policy-makers and regulators so that we can fully consider all aspects of potential policy and focus on how to incent constructive outcomes.
+We continually assess risks associated with existing and proposed policy and regulation changes.
+The findings are from the assessments to inform our approach with governments and others involved in policy and decision-making.
+The assessments provide context for policy-makers and regulators so we can fully consider all aspects of potential policy and regulation.
+This enhances our focus on how to achieve constructive outcomes.

 Our oil sands industry makes a strong contribution to meeting global energy demands, while creating jobs, contributing to the economy and generating revenues for government to fund social programs across Canada.
-Suncor supports the development of infrastructure that opens access to new markets and ensures global competitiveness for Canadian resources.
+We continue to support the development of new pipelines to ensure we have options during unplanned events, to get full value for all our products and to enable future growth.

-Suncor has an interest in all the major pipelines that are currently proposed and/or approved (Keystone XL, Line 3 and Trans Mountain), but it’s important to note that no single pipeline will affect our ability to execute our growth plans.And, because pipeline projects take several years to approve, develop and make operational, it also makes sense for us to tap into existing rail and marine networks to transport our products to market.
+Pipeline projects take several years to approve, develop and make operational, so it also makes sense for us to tap into existing networks to transport our products to market.

-Pipelines continue to be the safest, most efficient means of transportation for crude oil and other petroleum products, and we are working with stakeholders to address many of these concerns from a producer’s perspective and are engaged with governments to the same extent.
+Pipelines continue to be the safest, most efficient means of transportation for crude oil and other petroleum products.
+We are working with stakeholders to address many of these concerns from a producer’s perspective and are engaged with governments to the same extent.

 We believe efficient, effective and transparent regulatory oversight is the responsible thing to do and will be valuable to accurately inform Canadians, decision-makers and other stakeholders.